Verdict: Criminal law

-In a criminal case, the verdict, which may be either "not guilty" or "guilty"—except in Scotland where the verdict of "not proven" is also available—is handed down by the jury.
+In a criminal case, the verdict, either "not guilty" or "guilty"—except in Scotland where the verdict of "not proven" is also available—is handed down by the jury.
 Different counts in the same case may have different verdicts.

-A verdict of guilty in a criminal case is generally requires evidence to be tested and true beyond reasonable doubt and is normally followed by a judgment of conviction rendered by judge, which in turn be followed by sentencing.
+A verdict of guilty in a criminal case generally requires evidence to be tested and true beyond reasonable doubt and is normally followed by a judgment of conviction rendered by judge, which in turn be followed by sentencing.

-In U.S. legal nomenclature, the verdict is the finding of the jury on the questions of fact submitted to it.
+In U.S. legal nomenclature, the verdict is the jury's finding on the questions of fact submitted to it.
 Once the court (the judge) receives the verdict, the judge enters judgment on the verdict.
 The judgment of the court is the final order in the case.
 If the defendant is found guilty, they can choose to appeal the case to the local Court of Appeals.

 Compromise verdict

-A compromise verdict is a "verdict which is reached only by the surrender of conscientious convictions upon one material issue by some jurors in return for a relinquishment by others of their like settled opinion upon another issue and the result is one which does not command the approval of the whole panel", and, as such, is not permitted.
+A compromise verdict is a "verdict which is reached only by the surrender of conscientious convictions upon one material issue by some jurors in return for a relinquishment by others of their like settled opinion upon another issue, and the result does not command the approval of the whole panel", and, as such, is not permitted.

 Directed verdict

 In a jury trial, a directed verdict is an order from the presiding judge to the jury to return a particular verdict.
-Typically, the judge orders a directed verdict after finding that no reasonable jury could reach a decision to the contrary.
-After a directed verdict, there is no longer any need for the jury to decide the case.
+Typically, the judge orders a directed verdict after finding that no reasonable jury could decide to the contrary.
+After a directed verdict, the jury no longer needs to decide the case.

-A judge may order a directed verdict as to an entire case or only to certain issues.
+A judge may order a directed verdict on an entire case or only on specific issues.

 In a criminal case in the United States, once the prosecution has closed its case, the defendant may move for a directed verdict.
 If granted, the verdict will be "not guilty".
-The prosecution may never seek a directed verdict of guilty, as the defendant has a constitutional right to present a defense and rebut the prosecution's case and have a jury determine guilt or innocence (where a defendant has waived his/her right to a jury trial and allowed the judge to render the verdict, this still applies).
+The prosecution may never seek a directed verdict of guilty, as the defendant has a constitutional right to present a defense and rebut the prosecution's case and have a jury determine guilt or innocence (where a defendant has waived their right to a jury trial and allowed the judge to render the verdict, this still applies).

-In the American legal system, the concept of directed verdict has largely been replaced by judgment as a matter of law.
+In the American civil legal system, the concept of directed verdict has largely been replaced by judgment as a matter of law.

+In England and Wales, the equivalent motion, likewise made by the defence after the prosecution rests, is known as a motion of no case to answer.
+The judge may not direct a verdict of guilty under any circumstances: see R v Wang.

 General verdict

-A general verdict is one in which the jury makes a complete finding and single conclusion on all issues presented to it.
-First, the jury finds the facts, as proved by the evidence, then it applies the law as instructed by the court, and finally it returns a verdict in one conclusion that settles the case.
+A general verdict is when the jury makes a complete finding and a single conclusion on all issues presented.
+First, the jury finds the facts, as proved by the evidence, then applies the law as instructed by the court, and finally, it returns a verdict in one conclusion that settles the case.
 Such verdict is reported as follows: